 English Heritage has three non-executive committees that advise staff and the Commission on specific strategy, policy and casework matters.
-There are also five committees to help manage internal business.
+There are also four committees to help manage internal business.
 English Heritage has established six non-executive panels to advise staff on policy and practice in specialist fields.

 For more information and for copies of minutes and other related documents, click on the title of the required committee or panel in the left-hand menu.
 Please note that minutes are not available until they have been approved by the relevant committee or panel.
 If you have any queries, please contact the Committee Administrator.